Azure-Samples/openhack-containers/src/poi/README.md

 docker build --no-cache --build-arg IMAGE_VERSION="1.0" --build-arg IMAGE_CREATE_DATE="$(Get-Date((Get-Date).ToUniversalTime()) -UFormat '%Y-%m-%dT%H:%M:%SZ')" --build-arg IMAGE_SOURCE_REVISION="$(git rev-parse HEAD)" -f Dockerfile -t "tripinsights/poi:1.0" .
 ```

+The docker build will run an integration stage (`FROM build-env AS integration-test`) where the application is run on the `WEB_INTEGRATION_PORT` port specified in the dockerfile.
+This should not conflict with anything on most machines.
+If you have a conflict with something running on your local machine, set the environment variable `WEB_INTEGRATION_PORT` to another unused port for the integration test.

 To run the image

 ```bash